-Encrypt.me's main focus is on simplicity.
-It watches your activities, and automatically connects to the fastest VPN location whenever you access an insecure network.
-Users don't need to understand any of the underlying technical details: it just works.
+Instead, Encrypt.me's focus is on simplicity.
+It watches your activities, and can automatically connect to the fastest VPN location whenever you access an insecure network.
+The aim is to keep the user as far away as possible from any technical hassles.

 - Want to try Encrypt.me?
 Check out the website here

-Prices are very reasonable, and there's a lot of flexibility. $4 (£3.20) gets you unlimited data for a week, for instance, while $10 (£8) covers you for a month, dropping to an effective $8.33 (£6.70) if you pay annually.
+Prices are acceptable, although the real highlight here is Encrypt.me's flexibility. $4 gets you unlimited data for a week, for instance, while $10 covers you for a month, dropping to an effective $8.33 if you pay annually.
 Each plan supports connecting as many devices as you need for your own personal use.

-Encrypt.me's real bargain is probably its Family Plan, which covers up to five family members for only $12.50 (£10) a month, paid annually.
-Every user gets unlimited data and can use an unlimited number of devices, cutting costs to as little as $2.50 (£2) each.
-Now that's impressive.
+Encrypt.me's real bargain is probably its Family Plan, which covers up to five family members for only $12.99 a month, paid annually.
+Every user gets unlimited data and can use an unlimited number of devices, cutting costs to as little as a monthly $2.50 each.

 Headings are simple, with no complicated legalese.
 Individual sections are short, typically under 100 words, so they're not intimidating to read.
 And the content is precise and detailed, telling you exactly what you want to know.